ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 If you never really understood what this fancy piece of tech-talk means, but never asked, don't worry, I'll explain it.
 What makes Bootstrap and Semantic UI component frameworks is that they do the heavy lifting by doing most of the design work for you.
-If you want a button, you need to add the button class and an optional modifier class.
+If you want a button, you need to add the button class and an optional modifier classes.
 You don't have to think in terms of CSS, just in terms of the library you are using.

 Tailwind works differently by not providing components but by offering classes that let you build your components.